 In a treaty transfer case, the client, an alleged drug courier, was sentenced to 25 years in Thailand for drug smuggling from Thailand.
 Client was transferred to United States pursuant to a treaty transfer, and client was re-sentenced, resulting in immediate release from custody.

 Iranian client had a non-profit, helping Muslim individuals travel to Mecca.
 Other attorney represented him at trial, and client was convicted of tax fraud, naturalization fraud, and illegally setting up contracts with Iran.
-KMBL was retained for the sentencing.
+MBL was retained for the sentencing.
 Government sought prison term of 10 years.
-KMBL attorney took over the case, demonstrated that the government misrepresented to the court the national security impact of the case, submitted declaration from witnesses in Kuwait and Iran, and client received 2 1/2 years in prison.
+MBL attorney took over the case, demonstrated that the government misrepresented to the court the national security impact of the case, submitted declaration from witnesses in Kuwait and Iran, and client received 2 1/2 years in prison.

 “These cases do not constitute a guarantee, warranty, or prediction regarding the outcome of your legal matter.”